titon/toolkit/docs/en/setup/custom-builds.md

 # Custom Builds #

-Customizing a Toolkit build allows for the inclusion or exclusion of components within generated output files.
+Customizing a Toolkit build allows for the inclusion or exclusion of plugins within generated output files.
-This is especially useful for projects where components are needed on a case by case basis.
+This is especially useful for projects where plugins are needed on a case by case basis.

 When running a build, both a minified and unminified version will be created.